JosephTheMoUSE/MoUSE-GUI/README.md

 ### Step 1: Download the MoUSE Desktop App

-1. If you know how to use GitHub, **clone the repository** using the command:
+1. If you know how to use GitHub, **clone the repository** using the command (in the folder, in which you want to have this project):
    ```bash
    git clone https://github.com/JosephTheMoUSE/MoUSE-GUI.git
    ```